000Daniel/Ray-Cast-Godot/README.md

     var result = spaceState.IntersectRay(query);
 }
 ```
-The exceptions array can contain objects or RIDs.
+The exceptions array can contain objects or RIDs.<br>
 Note: the 'GetRid()' method only works in classes that inherit from classes like CharacterBody3D, StaticBody3D and more.

 <br>

 ## Collision Mask
-In some cases using the Exception property could become inconvenient when excluding a lot of objects, so instead we can use collision masks, in this example we ignore layer 2:
+In some cases using the Exception property could become inconvenient when excluding a lot of objects, so instead we can use collision masks.<br>
+In this example we ignore layer 2:
 ```cs
 public override void _PhysicsProcess(double delta)
 {